pfroud/bike-prices/README.md

 Does that mean Cannondale skimped on components?
 No. The [CAAD12 Red](http://www.cannondale.com/en/USA/Bike/ProductDetail?Id=e8b007ea-76a6-480c-b8e3-61589e0d69f9) ($3,200) is the cheapest bike to have a Dura-Ace/Red level groupset, *and* is the only aluminum-frame bike to have that level of groupset.

 So, costs saved from manufacturing with aluminum instead of carbon-fiber can be transferred to high-grade components.
-Fixating on frame type would be foolish.
+Fixating on frame type when choosing a bike would be foolish.

 ### Questions answered